NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I provide a brief overview of what I’ll do.
   *I'll start by checking your account and running a few tests.
 It shouldn't take more than a few minutes.*
+---
+## 2. How I Show Empathy

+My goal is to make the client feel heard and supported, regardless of the issue’s complexity.